szager-chromium/rr/Debugging-protips.md

 #### Test failures that only reproduce during "make check"

 During `make check`, the tests run in parallel and really beat on your machine.
 Running a test by itself is much less stressful.
-To stress your machine in a similar way with just one test, you can run them in parallel
+To stress your machine in a similar way with just one test, you can run just that test in parallel with itself
 <pre>
 for i in $(seq 20); do (cd $rr/src/test && bash test.run) & done
 </pre>